ankushs92/Browscap4j/README.md

 boolean isWindows = browserCapabilities.isWindows();
 boolean isiOS = browserCapabilities.isiOS();
 boolean isAndroid = browserCapabilities.isAndroid();
-boolean isBot = browserCapabilities.isBot(); //Bot or crawler
+boolean isBot = browserCapabilities.isBot(); // Or crawler
 ```

 **Performance**

-Performance testing was done on Macbook Pro, 8 GM Ram , i5 2nd gen. The performance is decent.
-I'm currently on a much faster solution.
-The best case for resolving a user agent is about 20 ms ,the worst being 130-140 ms.
+For version '2.0-PRE', the parsing and searching of Ua strings is resolved within 1 ms.
-However, most Strings are resolved around the 70-100ms mark.
+For the stable `1.4.4` version, expect result to be returned within 70ms average case.

 **Supported By**